 Your prostate cancer treatment depends on factors, such as how fast the cancer is spreading, whether it has already spread, your overall health, and potential side effects or benefits of the treatment.
 Immediate treatment may not be necessary.
 In some cases, doctors recommend active surveillance.
 Other treatment options are as follows:

 Surgery is an option to treat cancer that is confined to the prostate.
-It is sometimes used to treat prostate cancer in advanced stages but in combination with other treatments.
+Surgery is sometimes used to treat prostate cancer in advanced stages but in combination with other treatments.

 Radiation therapy including both external beam radiation and prostate brachytherapy